SahimAhmed/SahimAhmed/README.md

 I have recently completed my B.S in Information Technology and Minor in Business Analytics at Pace University - Seidenberg School Of Computer Science and Information Systems. 🌱

+Currently a part of the COOP program as COOP fellow under the Data Analytics Track.

 I’m interested in and have a passion for Project Management as well as Data Analysis.
 I am currently looking for an Entry level job related to my desires and related fields to my major/minor. 👀